DNSheng/livestream-wrapper/README.md

 Aliases are case-sensitive and must be unique and not contain the '.' (period) character.

+Aliases must not have the same name as commands.

 To add an alias, use the command:
 ```
 livestream add ALIAS URL